2017 Fellowship Program Announcement

 - Applicant curriculum vitae

 - Two signed letters of recommendation on official letterhead submitted independently by referees.
-Letters submitted electronically as a signed PDF via e-mail are preferable, although postal submissions will be accepted.
-We ask that recommenders use the subject line Recommendation for [Applicant Name], that is, Recommendation for Chris Smith.
+Letters should be submitted electronically either as a signed PDF via e-mail, or via webform.
+If sending via e-mail, we ask that recommenders use the subject line Recommendation for [Applicant Name] (for example, Recommendation for Chris Smith) and send their e-mails directly to the chair of the fellowship committee at: email@example.com.
+The online form for submitting recommendations can be found at: http://bibsocamer.org/awards/fellowships/recommendation/

 The application package and two supporting letters of recommendation must be received by 1 December.
 We regret that we cannot consider late or incomplete applications.
 Applicants are advised to request recommendation letters well in advance and to direct referees to the BSA site (http://www.bibsocamer.org/fellows.htm) for guidance.